-French-Canadian pianist Louis Lortie has attracted critical acclaim throughout Europe, Asia, and the United States.
-He has extended his interpretative voice across a broad range of repertoire rather than choosing to specialize in one particular style.
-The London Times, describing his playing as "ever immaculate, ever imaginative", has identified the artist’s “combination of total spontaneity and meditated ripeness that only great pianists have”.
+The brilliant and highly-esteemed French Canadian pianist Louis Lortie has extended his interpretative voice across a broad range of repertoire rather than choosing to specialize in one particular style.
+The London Times has identified the artist’s “combination of total spontaneity and meditated ripeness that only great pianists have”.

-Louis Lortie has performed with the world’s leading conductors, including Riccardo Chailly, Lorin Maazel, Jaap Van Zweden, Kurt Masur, Seiji Ozawa, Charles Dutoit, Kurt Sanderling, Neeme Järvi, Sir Andrew Davis, Wolfgang Sawallisch, and Sir Mark Elder.
-He has also been involved in many chamber music projects including upcoming tours with Augustin Dumay.
-His regular piano-duo partner is fellow Canadian Hélène Mercier.
+Mr. Lortie has performed with the world’s leading conductors, including Riccardo Chailly, Jaap Van Zweden, Kurt Masur, Seiji Ozawa, Charles Dutoit, Neeme Järvi, Sir Andrew Davis, Emmanuel Krivine, Sir Mark Elder, Andres Orozco-Estrada and Osmo Vänskä.
+His play/conducting engagements are with great orchestras world-wide.

 Louis Lortie studied in Montreal with Yvonne Hubert (a pupil of the legendary Alfred Cortot), in Vienna with Beethoven specialist Dieter Weber, and subsequently with Schnabel disciple Leon Fleisher.
-He made his debut with the Montreal Symphony at the age of 13; three years later, his first appearance with the Toronto Symphony Orchestra led to an historic tour of the People's Republic of China and Japan.
 In 1984, he won First Prize in the Busoni Competition and was also prizewinner at the Leeds Competition.
-In 1992, he was named Officer of the Order of Canada, and received both the Order of Quebec and an honorary doctorate from Université Laval.
 He has lived in Berlin since 1997 and also has homes in Canada and Italy.